 A new librarian here, Ben is slowly but surely learning his way around the Brooklyn Collection.
 While organizing or otherwise processing materials for the collection, it has been his great pleasure to stumble upon articles from old neighborhood newspapers about such things as talking pigs, preadolescent somnambulist pyromaniacs, and the travails of one unfortunate insurance broker who suffered from daytime nightmares of a topaz-eyed owl.
 When he is not at work Ben likes to walk around New York seeing the sights.

 Tara is the Research Assistant in the Brooklyn Collection, and spends much of her time searching for news clippings and photographs in the Brooklyn Daily Eagle Morgue.
 This occupation has helped her discover a new appreciation for crime scene photography and mug shots, of which the Morgue has plenty.

 Ivy is an archivist and librarian with the Brooklyn Collection.
 She is perpetually delighted with each new (old) photograph, newspaper clipping, and scrap of ephemera she comes across, and loves processing archival collections so they can be used by the public.
 Sixty-odd years after the fact, she's utterly devastated that the Dodgers moved to Los Angeles.

 Read all of Ivy's posts.

-Christine, a Brooklyn native, is the Project Educator for the Brooklyn Connections program.
+Christine, a Brooklyn native, is the Project Manager for the Brooklyn Connections program.
 She spends most of the working day in public schools from Bay Ridge to Bushwick.
 When not at work, Christine enjoys scrapbooking, attending local comedy shows, and rock climbing.

 Read all of Christine's posts.